appsmithorg/appsmith-docs/website/docs/reference/widgets/datepicker.md

 You can also use the built-in [**Moment.js**](https://momentjs.com/docs/) library in Appsmith to parse the date in the format required.

-To use Moment.js with Appsmith, you can enter the desired format string directly into the **Date Format** property without using any curly braces or JavaScript code.

 For example, you can use `LLL` to display a date in a format such as `MMM D, YYYY h:mm A`, or `YYYY-MM` to display the year and month only.